UCSC-Keysight/OpenTAP-Cobot-Plugin/dockerREADME.md

 1. simply ./runall.sh

 This builds all necessary dependencies and sets up the containers through the docker-compose.yaml which will take a few minutes.
+ - *For now the computer architecture must be x86_64 as docker expects that tag when building the image in compose.*

 Once complete an interactive shell should open with access to the OpenTap container.
  - To access the editor run the command: tap tui